by Dr. C.H. Weaver M.D. Updated 4/2022

 Microbiome May Influence Response to Immunotherapy

-The composition of the gut microbiota can influence whether patients with advanced cancer respond to ICIs, (2) and treatment with antibiotics has been demonstrated to interfere with the clinical benefit of ICIs.
+The composition of the gut microbiota can influence whether patients with advanced cancer respond to ICIs,2 and treatment with antibiotics has been demonstrated to interfere with the clinical benefit of ICIs.
 Metastatic cancer patients treated with immune checkpoint inhibitor therapy (ICIs), previously exposed to antibiotic therapy have been observed to have a lower response rate to treatment and worse overall survival.1

 The response rate for patients not receiving prior antibiotic therapy was nearly double that observed for patients treated with antibiotics before ICI therapy.
-Analysis showed that prior antibiotic, but not concurrent antibiotic therapy was associated with worse overall survival.
-NSCLC, melanoma and other cancers not previously exposed to antibiotics survived 1-2 years longer on average than those.
+Analysis showed that prior antibiotic therapy, but not concurrent antibiotic therapy was associated with worse overall survival.
+NSCLC, melanoma and other cancers not previously exposed to antibiotics survived 1-2 years longer on average.

 There are several limitations to these studies including small sample size and no matched analyses of gut microbiota, however the findings are suggestive that maintenance of healthy gut microbiota can impact immunotherapy treatment.
 The study authors concluded that clinicians should carefully the weigh the pros and cons of prescribing broad-spectrum antibiotic therapy prior to ICI treatment.